 It is worth noting that, while similar, captions and subtitles are not identical.
 Subtitles transcribe only spoken words, such as the dialogue in a movie, and not any other sounds.
 Captions provide text transcription for any significant sound in a video.
 For example, imagine a scene in an action film in which the main character is running away, then suddenly stops to look back over her shoulder.
 With subtitles, there would be no explanation for her actions, so long as no one spoke during the scene.
 Captions would provide a notation such as “[distant explosion],” which conveys the off-screen sound effect to viewers.

 Captions are useful to a wide number of students.
-Students with hearing impairments use them to fully understand what is being communicated through speech, music, or sound effects.
+Deaf and hard-of-hearing students use them to fully understand what is being communicated through speech, music, or sound effects.
 Students who are non-native English speakers may find them helpful, as reading along with what is being said can aid comprehension.
 Students may also simply find themselves in situations where watching a video with audio is not possible–on their work computer during a lunch break, for example, or late at night while others are asleep.

 How are course videos captioned?